hoytech/rasgueadb/README.md

             index:
               unique: true

-When you insert a record it will check that no other records have the same value for this index.
+When you insert or update a record it will check that no other records have the same value for this index.
 If there are, then exception will be thrown.

 By default duplicates *are* allowed, and in the index these duplicates are sorted by primary key.